Electrcity Provider Ratings

 To assist consumers with electricity shopping, some state regulatory agencies provide complaint scorecards.
 The scorecard for Texas electricity providers is a rolling six-month average of complaints.
 The ratings are normalized by the number of customers served by the electricity company.
 Complaints regarding Connecticut electricity suppliers, however, are simply reported by the number of complaints received in various service categories (e.g., billing, metering, and slamming).
 The problem with complaint scorecards is two-fold.

-First, these scorecards track the number of complaints without considering if the complaint had any merit or if how it was resolved.
-While the Texas scorecard has a disclaimer to this effect, most consumers focus more on the electric provider ratings than the fine print at the bottom of the page.
-In the case of the Connecticut scorecard, electric supplier complaints are displayed without any regard for the number of customers served by the supplier.
+First, these scorecards track the number of complaints.
+They don’t consider if the complaint had any merit or if how it was resolved.
+While the Texas scorecard has a disclaimer to this effect, most consumers focus more on the electric provider ratings.
+They are not looking at the fine print at the bottom of the page.
+In Connecticut, electric supplier complaints are displayed without any regard for the number of customers served.
 In other words, a small provider with 10 complaints may appear favorable when compared to a much larger provider with 20 complaints.

 Second, complaint scorecards reflect our tendency to register negative experiences to a greater degree than positive experiences.
-For example, consider a customer who shops for a lower electricity rate and then switches to a new residential energy provider.
+Consider a customer who shops for a lower electricity rate and then switches to a new residential energy provider.
 The electricity provider accurately bills the customer, communicates with customer in a timely and meaningful manner, and delivers effective and courteous customer service.
 The customer is highly unlikely to contact the state utility commission to report their experience.
-Furthermore, even if they did attempt to report their positive experience, the utility commission does not track and publish these instances.
+Even if they did attempt to report their positive experience, the utility commission does not track and publish these instances.
 They are only set up to track and report negative experiences.

 The very nature of a complaint scorecard is that it shows one aspect of electricity provider performance.
 The scorecards do not judge the merit of complaints and their reporting format may cause consumers to reach an inaccurate conclusion as to a supplier’s quality of service.